The following view is visible as soon as you open the assessment tool in a course:

 Test Statistics: Select the detailed test statistics for every question.

 Reset data of test: Hereby all data of the current test are reseted.
 It means that all data including the results are deleted irrevocable.
+It is also possible to reset a single test, directly in the corresponding user settings.

 Finally "Set to 'done' status" needs to be selected.
 All chosen users will get the status "Assessed".